 It’s never a smart choice to drive while under the influence, regardless of the substance.
-Operating heavy machinery while intoxicated with controlled substances is inherently risky, even if some individuals claim that smoking marijuana somehow improves their driving skills.
+Operating heavy machinery while intoxicated with controlled substances is inherently risky, even if some individuals claim that smoking cannabis somehow improves their driving skills.
 Driving while under the influence of cannabis is illegal throughout the United States.

 Can Breathalyzers Detect Weed?